-Product Revenues
+Product revenue

-The Company primarily sells discounted gift cards (or E-vouchers) from retailers, health care products and computer products through individual order directly through the Company's online marketplace platform and its mobile application ("Z-City").
-The Company accounts for the revenue generated from its sales of E-vouchers, health care products and computer products on a gross basis as the Company is acting as a principal in these transactions and is responsible for fulfilling the promise to provide the specified goods, which the Company has control of the goods and has the ability to direct the use of goods to obtain substantially all the benefits.
+The Company primarily sells discounted gift cards (or E-vouchers) from retailers, health care products and computer products through individual order directly through the Company's online marketplace platform and its mobile application ("ZCITY").
+In addition, the Company through its subsidiaries, Morgan and AY Food, engages in sales of food and beverage products.
+When the Company is acting as a principal in the transaction, the Company accounts for the revenue generated from its sales of E-vouchers, health care products, computer products, and food and beverage product on a gross basis as the Company is is responsible for fulfilling the promise to provide the specified goods, which the Company has control of the goods and has the ability to direct the use of goods to obtain substantially all the benefits.
 In making this determination, the Company assesses whether it is primarily obligated in these transactions, is subject to inventory risk, has latitude in establishing prices, or has met several but not all of these indicators in accordance with ASC 606-10-55-36 through 40.
 The Company determined that it is primarily responsible for fulfilling the promise to provide the specified good as the Company directly purchases and pays for in full the applicable E-voucher, health care products and computer products from the vendors prior to posting of such products for sale on its online marketplace platform and prior to taking any orders for sales of such products.
-Meanwhile, the Company maintained an average daily inventory of approximately \$0.5 million to support an average 2.4 days of sales during the year ended June 30, 2022, which demonstrate the Company had control over the products prior to selling it to the customers as the ownership of the products did not transferred momentarily to the customer after the Company purchased the products from vendors.
-In establishing the price of the products which has demonstrated that the Company has the ability to direct the use of that good or service and obtain substantially all of the remaining benefits.
-The Company also recognized a portion of the product revenues from health care products on a net basis as the product was dropp
+Meanwhile, the Company maintained an average daily inventory of approximately \$403,994 to support an average 2.1 days of sales during the year ended June 30, 2023, which demonstrate the Company had control over the products prior to selling it to the customers as the ownership of the products did not transfer momentarily to the customer after the Company purchased the products from vendors.
+In addition, the Company cannot return the products to the vendors due to lack of sales which demonstrated that the Company is subject to inventory risk, and it has discr